World-Architects/event-sourcing/docs/Aggregate-Repository.md

 Use your favorite way of dependency injection to get an instance of the repository where you need it or construct it manually and then simply call
 `save($aggregate)` on it.
 If something went wrong exceptions are thrown.

+## Aggregate Translator

+An aggregate translator extracts the events from a domain aggregate to persist them and vice versa.

+## Event Translator

+An event translator turns the returned format of the events from the store back into the original event objects expected by the aggregate.

+When persisting the state of an aggregate, the events from the aggregate are turned into the format expected by the event store.

+The library comes with the `AggregateChangedEventTranslator`, that is used by default.
+It expects that your domain events implement the `AggregateChangedEventInterface` interface.
+If your events don't implement it, it will throw execptions when the event is processed.